astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 :::caution

-You can only use the same user-assigned managed identity for up to five Deployments.
-If you need to authorize more than five Deployments to Azure, you need to create more than one user-managed identity.
+You can only use the same user-assigned managed identity for up to four Deployments.
+If you need to authorize more than four Deployments to Azure, you need to create more than one user-managed identity.
 For more information, see [Microsoft Entra documentation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-considerations#general-federated-identity-credential-considerations).

 :::